explorerhq/sql-explorer/README.rst

 Quickly write and share SQL queries in a simple, usable SQL editor, view the results in the browser, and keep the information flowing!

+Add an OpenAI (or other provider) API key and get an LLM-powered SQL assistant that can help write and debug queries.
+The assistant will automatically add relevant context and schema into the underlying LLM prompt.

 SQL Explorer values simplicity, intuitive use, unobtrusiveness, stability, and the principle of least surprise.
-Sql Explorer is MIT licensed, and pull requests are welcome.
+The project is MIT licensed, and pull requests are welcome.

 Some key features include:

 - Support for multiple connections
+- AI-powered SQL assistant
-- Quick access to schema information to make querying easier
+- Quick access to schema information to make querying easier (including autocomplete)
 - In-browser pivot tables (which can also be shared via URLs)
 - Ability to snapshot queries on a regular schedule, capturing changing data